jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/-_distributetopayoutsplitsof.md

             );
           }

+          unchecked {
             // Subtract from the amount to be sent to the beneficiary. leftoverAmount = leftoverAmount - _payoutAmount;
+          }
         }
         ```